LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 ## Parts:

-Parts list currently points to largely German suppliers but Are generally widely available with the exception of the PCB.
+Parts list currently points to largely German suppliers but are generally widely available with the exception of the PCB.
 If you want to source these elsewhere I can provide the detailed KiCad files.

 - Board [Link](https://aisler.net/p/ESKPZAUS)
 - U1 D1 Mini [Link](https://www.reichelt.de/de/en/d1-mini-esp8266-v3-0-d1-mini-p253978.html?&nbc=1)